- Mountain lions are often referred to as pumas, panthers, or cougars depending on geographical location.

 Tennessee has had a handful of confirmed sightings.

 Although there is a breeding population in the western part of the state, wildlife biologists are not certain how many mountain lions live in Texas.
+However, a recent estimate was released that there are around 5,600 animals in the state.
 They live in the western region, Trans-Pecos region, and southern Texas.
 Wildlife officials say they have evidence that the population is growing, but exact numbers are not known.

 Utah’s mountainous areas and swamps are home to cougars.
 They have been spotted in Bryce Canyon and Zion National Park.
 Many visitors to the state’s parks are eager to see cougars or cougar tracks, but human encounters are rare.
 The state allows restricted hunting of cougars.